SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 The following is a list of metrics exposed by the monitoring script:

 - <u>oracle_latest_value</u> - This metric contains the latest submitted value by an oracle.
-The labels include include oracleName, oracle and feed which represent the oracle name, oracle address and the feed respectively.
+The labels include oracleName, oracle and feed which represent the oracle name, oracle address and the feed respectively.
 - <u>oracle_last_observation</u> -  This metric contains the timestamp of the latest submission by an oracle.
-The labels include include oracleName, oracle and feed which represent the oracle name, oracle address and the feed respectively.
+The labels include oracleName, oracle and feed which represent the oracle name, oracle address and the feed respectively.
 - <u>oracle_last_round</u> - This metric contains the round of the latest submission by an oracle.
-The labels include include oracleName, oracle and feed which represent the oracle name, oracle address and the feed respectively.
+The labels include oracleName, oracle and feed which represent the oracle name, oracle address and the feed respectively.
 - <u>oracle_price_deviation</u> - This metric contains the deviation between an oracle's submitted value and the aggregated on-chain value.
-The labels include include oracleName, oracle and feed which represent the oracle name, oracle address and the feed respectively.
+The labels include oracleName, oracle and feed which represent the oracle name, oracle address and the feed respectively.
 - <u>oracle_balance</u> - This metric contains the balance of an oracle for a brand.
-The labels include include oracleName, oracle and brand which represent the oracle name, oracle address and the brand respectively.
+The labels include oracleName, oracle and brand which represent the oracle name, oracle address and the brand respectively.
 - <u>actual_price</u> - This metric contains the actual aggregated value on chain.
 The labels include feed which represents the feed for the price.